Suyimu/WRV2/Raformer/Readme.txt

-Implementation Release
+# **Implementation Release**

-We are committed to supporting the academic and professional community by sharing our resources and tools.
-To this end, we plan to publicly release the implementation of the Raformer model once our accompanying research paper is officially accepted for publication.
+We are pleased to announce that the source code for the Raformer model, along with the pre-trained model, is now publicly available on this GitHub repository.
+As of today, February 16, 2025, the code and pre-trained models are accessible for use.
+The training code will be released within one week after the paper is officially published.

-Upcoming Availability
+## **Upcoming Availability**

-The source code, including detailed documentation and usage examples, will be made available here on this GitHub repository.
-Our goal is to provide a comprehensive toolkit that researchers and practitioners can use to further explore, experiment, and extend the capabilities of video wire inpainting technology.
+The source code includes detailed documentation and usage examples to assist researchers and practitioners in exploring, experimenting, and extending the capabilities of video wire inpainting technology.
+Our goal is to provide a comprehensive toolkit that fosters further advancements in the field.